rladies/IWD/README.md

   filter(!(startsWith(name, "."))) %>%
   filter(!(startsWith(name, "_")))
  ```
-This could be an starting point for order and made more searchable and findable our materials.
+This could be a starting point for order and made more searchable and findable our materials.

 ## Campaign

-Step 1: a week before 8M we start tweeting about the campaing, we can use some this as a start point: https://www.canva.com/design/DADQogEJSyE/DKhQvMc602cnmCtt4w1jhg/edit
+Step 1: a week before 8M we start tweeting about the campaign, we can use something like this as a start point: https://www.canva.com/design/DADQogEJSyE/DKhQvMc602cnmCtt4w1jhg/edit

-Step 2: the day before 8M we post some stats abour R-Ladies events: here are a [code](https://github.com/rladies/IWD/blob/master/events.R) wirh some stats idea as a strating point.
-This is [file with the data](https://github.com/rladies/IWD/blob/master/eventsRLadiesUntilJanuary2020.csv)
+Step 2: the day before 8M, we post some stats about R-Ladies' events: here is the [code](https://github.com/rladies/IWD/blob/master/events.R) with some stats idea as a starting point.
+Here is the [data](https://github.com/rladies/IWD/blob/master/eventsRLadiesUntilJanuary2020.csv)

-Step 3: for the 8M (48 hours) tweet with the material from Chapters repo (we have to solve how we make the list of materials).
+Step 3: on 8M (48 hours), we tweet the material from Chapters repo (we have to figure out how to compile the list of materials).

 Step 4: Celebrate and enjoy another IWD!!